DFE-Digital/support-for-early-career-teachers-static/content/teach-first/year-1-how-can-you-use-assessment-and-feedback-to-greatest-effect/spring-week-1-ect-related-early-career-framework-strands.md

 ## Assessment

-6.1 Effective assessment is critical to teaching because it provides teachers with information about pupils’ understanding and needs.
+6.1 Effective assessment is critical to teaching because it provides teachers with information about pupils' understanding and needs.

 6.2 Good assessment helps teachers avoid being over-influenced by potentially misleading factors, such as how busy pupils appear.